brabster/tw-site-mkdocs/docs/posts/2024-10-20-google-chrome-oct-15-update-break/index.md

         "[*.]github.dev",
         "[*.]1password.eu",
         "[*.]1password.com"
  ]
 }
 ```

 I've [raised an issue against Chromium](https://issues.chromium.org/issues/374469562) which has been reproduced successfully.
-Hopefully the issue will be resolved soon and the exceptions will no longer be needed.
+Hopefully, the problem will be resolved soon and the exceptions will no longer be needed.

 ## Remote codespace in local VSCode